 1. The characters' cars matched their code name.

-Each character arrived in a car that paired with respective colors – yellow (Mr. Mustard), red (Miss Scarlet), and Mrs. Peacock (blue), to name a few.
+Each character arrived in a car that matched their respective colors – yellow (Colonel Mustard), red (Miss Scarlet), and Mrs. Peacock (blue), to name a few.

 2. The telegram girl is from the Go-Gos.